 Counselling as a named profession was created by Carl Rogers – an American psychologist who coined the term as a psychological therapy because at the time psychologists in the US were not permitted to use the term ‘psychotherapist’ unless they had undergone medical training.
-Counselling today is generally thought of as a supportive, exploratory relationship between practitioner and client, based on genuineness, acceptance and empathic understanding which act as ‘core conditions’ necessary for some levels of personal change to take place, depending on the mindset and commitment of the client.
+Counselling today is generally thought of as a supportive, exploratory relationship between practitioner and client, based on genuineness, acceptance and empathic understanding which act as ‘core conditions’ necessary for mild to moderate levels of personal change to take place, depending on the mindset and commitment of the client.
 Counsellors are generally required to have received their own counselling during their training, in order to address their own issues and needs.
 If in doubt, ask the individual counsellor about his or her training.

 A psychoanalyst is a psychotherapist who has specifically trained in a theoretical model known as psychoanalysis.
 Psychoanalysis was developed by Sigmund Freud as a form of psychotherapy with specific techniques (e.g. free association) and devices (e.g. the couch) that encourage the patient to be relaxed, open and honest with the therapist.
 Many variations of psychoanalysis exist today as departures from and developments of Freud’s original model.
 Psychoanalysts, like psychotherapists, are required to be in analysis themselves throughout their training.
 Psychoanalysis is generally known for being a long-term option for patients, although some brief models of the approach have also been created in recent years.
 Psychoanalysts are required to be in their own analysis during their training.
 Change in psychoanalysis is assumed to take place as the result of insights and understanding gained through the process.